 Additional entry requirements

-Some courses of study require you to have taken specific NCEA-approved subjects and gained a minimum number of credits.
+Some courses require you to have taken specific NCEA-approved subjects and gained a minimum number of credits.

-Some courses of study require you to have taken specific achievement standards in certain NCEA-approved subjects.
+Some courses require you to have taken specific achievement standards in certain NCEA-approved subjects.

-Some courses of study also have other entry requirements such as a portfolio, audition and/or interview.
+Some courses also have other entry requirements such as a portfolio, audition and/or interview.

-Selective entry might apply to some courses of study, especially for those with limited or competitive entry.
+Selective entry might apply to some courses, especially for those with limited or competitive entry.

 Guaranteed or preferential entry scores

-Some universities use a rank score system for guaranteed or preferential entry into some courses of study, especially for those with limited or competitive entry.
+Some universities use a rank score system for guaranteed or preferential entry into some courses, especially for those with limited or competitive entry.
 The score is based on the number of Level 3 credits you gain with Excellence, Merit or Achieved.

-You may still be accepted into a course of study if you don’t meet the rank score but meet the University Entrance standard.
-Check with the university for the specific details.
+You may still be accepted into a course if you don’t meet the rank score but meet the UE standard.
+Check with the university for specific details.

 Targeted entry pathways